-Women’s muay thai in Mexico is increasing each day more and more.
-It is easy for an ametur to have fights.
+Women’s Muay Thai in Mexico is increasing each day more and more.
+It is easy for an amateur to have fights.
 Even though I have to mention that I had to fight against the same girl 3 times.
-As I already mentioned, women muaythai is increasing each day, but there are not a lot of women.
+As I already mentioned, women Muay Thai is increasing each day, but there are not a lot of women.
 Or sometimes it has been difficult to get a fight because there are new girls fighters coming out, but they have 1-3 fights, and in my case now I have 12, so sometimes they don’t want to.
 And there is no money to get girls from outside Mexico.

 I really don’t know the answer about if it is easy to be accepted in another gym because I have just been in 2 gym.
 And in my actual gym I was quickly accepted because I was the girlfriend of one of the loyal students in that school.

 I think women are taken seriously in Muay Thai because we have earned the respect of our teammates, our professors and all the people that surrounds this sport.

 And as time passes by, we (women) are becoming as important as men.